 So why was it that every time I reached a predetermined goal my efforts were met with a lukewarm response followed by an abrupt reassessment that ended up with the goal post moving.
 It dawned on me that the rules of entrepreneurship do not apply to all.
 I’m talking about those of us who belong to underrepresented communities in tech.
 Black.
 LatinX.
 Indigenous.
 Women.

 I’m not suggesting that I did everything perfectly.
 However, I’ve put my 10,000 hours (x5).
-I’ve personally witnessed companies moving forward with just ? of what I was bringing to the table.
+I’ve personally witnessed companies moving forward with just one eigth of what I was bringing to the table.
 Through it all, I realized that the rules do not stand alone.
 If you look really close there is an asterisk.
 It’s almost invisible to the naked eye, but it’s there.
 An alternative set of terms and conditions.
 The only way to access them is if you’re in the “inner circle.”

 It’s not all gloom and doom.
 Change is inevitable and is slowly taking place.
 There are founders, incubators, mentors, VCs, corporations, and community groups working to improve the disparities.
 The one thing that remains the same is the number of founders that reach to me looking for advice on how to navigate through the asterisk.